Craig Classic: Early career

 When not working in Japan, Cohn worked for various independent promotions in Southeastern United States, having now abandoned the Dragon Warrior persona and adopted the ring name Craig Classic, which he had taken from his trainer Daisuke Sekimoto, who had called him a "classic wrestler".
 On July 28, 2007, Classic won his first professional wrestling title, the Division-1 Pro Wrestling (D1PW) Cruiserweight Championship.
 On September 26, 2008, Classic entered the 2008 Jeff Peterson Memorial Cup, but was defeated in his opening round match by Gran Akuma.
 On October 23, 2009, Classic defeated Chris Jones for the NWA Florida Junior Heavyweight Championship.
 He followed that up by defeating Mike Quackenbush on November 6, 2010, for the NWA World Junior Heavyweight Championship, ending Quackenbush's three-and-a-half-year reign.
 As a result of winning NWA's top junior heavyweight title, Classic relinquished the lower-ranked NWA Florida title.
 On December 3, Classic took part in the 2010 Jeff Peterson Memorial Cup, where, after a win over Lince Dorado, he was eliminated in the following day's quarterfinals by Arik Cannon.

+Wrestling in Puerto Rico & Mexico (2010 - 2011)

+Classic made several trips to Puerto Rico defending the NWA World Jr Heavyweight Championship on the Island for PRWA.
+His most Notable match on the Island was against Erick Scorpio in a Barbed Wire Ladder Deathmatch in Coliseo de Ensenada Guanica, PR.
+Classic would go on to debut in Mexico wrestling for IWL against top stars like Super Crazy, Daga and many others, Wrestling on many supercards that could be seen on IPPV.